TerabyteTiger/gridsome-starter-twblog/blog/testPost2.md

 published: true
 description: This is a guide for everything to set up in the repository to make this place your own!
 date_published: "2021-06-24"
+og_image: "./path/to/og/image.png"
 ---
 ```

 > The `date_published` is in YYYY-MM-DD format so that the blog list on the home page can be sorted with the newest items at the top of the page.

 > Note that the title of the post is automatically added as the h1 tag on the post page and all markdown content should start at the `##heading 2` level to prevent accessibility issues.

+> `og_image` is the image that will show when the link is shared in places like Facebook or Twitter

 ## How to publish online